Pre-K

 The choice is yours.

-For more on the differences between TK & Pre-K, our sister cooperative preschool, Cupertino Co-op Nursery School, has posted a very informative piece on this very subject here.
+If you are trying to decide between TK & Pre-K, our sister cooperative preschool, Cupertino Co-op Nursery School, has posted a very informative piece on this subject; you can read it here.

 For comparison and context, SPNS offers Pre-K children …

-a mixed-age community of children where Pre-K children can practice leadership
+a mixed-age community of children where Pre-K children can practice their leadership skills

-open-ended environments where Pre-K children can explore, focus, and pursue their learning interests
+open-ended environments allow Pre-K children to explore, focus, and pursue their learning interests

-a wide assortment of equipment for 4 and 5-year-olds that challenges the whole body, while allowing for mastery
+a wide assortment of equipment for 4 and 5-year-olds that engages the entire body, while allowing for mastery of skils

 a daily schedule that allows for flexible transitions so that children can adjust at their own pace

-introductory and developmentally appropriate science experiences that enable every 4 and 5-year-old to ask their questions and explore at their leisure
+introductory and developmentally appropriate science experiences that allow every 4 and 5-year-old to ask their questions and explore at their leisure

-a curated Pre-K curriculum that includes teacher-led small group learning specifically to practice pre-math & science concepts, activities to strengthen hand-eye coordination, gain print & phonics awareness, and work cooperatively in a small group
+a curated Pre-K curriculum that includes teacher-led small group learning designed to practice pre-math and science concepts, activities to enhance hand-eye coordination, print awareness, phonics awareness, and cooperative work in small groups

 led by qualified and experienced teachers trained in early childhood development and education